-Also during clearing and construction, a GTC inspector will oversee the day-to-day activities.
+Also during clearing and construction, a Georgia Transmission inspector will oversee the day-to-day activities.
 Our independent contractors are responsible for ensuring:

-- · compliance with contract terms and project specifications - compliance with regulatory requirements such as sedimentation and erosion control - that danger trees are properly removed - that any fences that were temporarily removed are reinstalled - that gates are properly re-closed - that construction crews are courteous and professional at all times - that you are not unnecessarily inconvenienced during the process and that impacts are minimized.
+- Compliance with contract terms and project specifications. - Compliance with regulatory requirements such as sedimentation and erosion control. - Danger trees are properly removed. - Fences that were temporarily removed are reinstalled. - Gates are properly re-closed. - Construction crews are courteous and professional at all times. - You are not unnecessarily inconvenienced during the process and that impacts are minimized.